PIH/openmrs-distro-pihemr/README.md

 $ alias omrs-run='mvn openmrs-sdk:run -Ddebug'
 ```

-So to do a daily update of the system I run:
+So to do a daily update of the system, run:

 ```
 $ omrs-pull